-Please be aware of Tech Support scams.
-Click here to read important information from the Federal Trade Commission (FTC) on spotting, avoiding, and reporting “tech support” fraud.
+Please be aware of Social Engineering scams.
+Click here to read important information about these types of scams.
 If you think you’ve been a victim of any type of account fraud, please contact us immediately at 775-333-4228.

 Here you’ll find tools to learn how to protect yourself from fraud.
 We have listed any current scams that we know about, as well as some general tips on how to protect yourself and your data to lessen your chance of becoming a victim.
 We’ve also added links to government websites for you to do further research.

 We monitor your account for fraudulent activity and stay on top of the latest fraud trends to protect you.
 Learn what you can do to help protect yourself from card fraud and what to do if you are ever a victim.

 Scammers try anything to collect your information, including posing as a legitimate business through email, phone, text, or social media.
 Learn more about how to avoid these scams and what to do if you receive suspicious messages.

 Your personal data can be compromised on any device at any time.
 Learn how to better arm yourself against cyber attacks and how to keep your information safe.

 It may be one of the oldest tricks in the book, but it still works because scammers are becoming more sophisticated all the time.
 Learn more about how these scams work and how to protect yourself against them.